JakeWnuk/ptt/docs/WORDLISTS.md

 by popping characters from the input string then aggregating the results.

 ### Token Swapping
-The `shuffle` module generates tokens by swapping characters in a string.
+The `mask-swap` module generates tokens by swapping characters in a string.
 The syntax is as follows:
 ```
-ptt -f <input-file> -t shuffle -tf <replacement-file>
+ptt -f <input-file> -t mask-swap -tf <replacement-file>
 ```
 > [!NOTE]
-> The input for `shuffle` is partial masks from `retain`!
+> The input for `mask-swap` is partial masks from `retain`!
 This is different from most other modes.

 The replacement file does not need to be in any specific format.
 The replacements will be applied to the first instance in each line.
-The `shuffle` mode is unique in that it uses partial masks from the `retain` module to generate new candidates.
+The `mask-swap` mode is unique in that it uses partial masks from the `retain` module to generate new candidates.
 This mode also uses its own replacer module (different from the other modes) to generate new candidates by extracting the masks and then matching them to the replacement file.